Charles Brewster Wheeler: Army Distinguished Service Medal citation

-The President of the United States of America, authorized by Act of Congress, July 9, 1918, takes pleasure in presenting the Army Distinguished Service Medal to Brigadier General Charles Brewster Wheeler, United States Army, for exceptionally meritorious and distinguished services to the Government of the United States, in a duty of great responsibility during World War I. General Wheeler initiated, organized, and developed the plans for the successful operation of the Supply Division in the Office of the Chief of Ordnance, which division received, transported, warehoused, issued, and maintained all items of ordnance stores and equipment manufactured and purchase for issue to the Army during the war.
-With fine business acumen and with the full conception of the magnitude and intricacy of the complex problems involved, he brought to full and complete fruition a well-balanced and successful working organization.
-By his wide vision and full comprehension of conditions and the needs of the service and by his unflagging energy to insure constant supply of ordnance materials, he rendered service of signal worth to the Government in a position of great responsibility.
+The President of the United States of America, authorized by Act of Congress, July 9, 1918, presents the Army Distinguished Service Medal to Brigadier General Charles Brewster Wheeler, United States Army, for meritorious and distinguished services to the Government of the United States, in a duty of responsibility during World War I. General Wheeler initiated, organized, and developed the plans for the operation of the Supply Division in the Office of the Chief of Ordnance, which division received, transported, warehoused, issued, and maintained all items of ordnance stores and equipment manufactured and purchase for issue to the Army during the war.
+With business acumen and with the full conception of the magnitude and intricacy of the complex problems involved, he brought a working organization.
+By his vision and comprehension of conditions and the needs of the service and by his energy to insure constant supply of ordnance materials, he rendered service of signal worth to the Government in a position of responsibility.